camilleanelli/camilleanelli.github.io/_posts/2015-12-10-sticky-footer.md

 ---
 tag: CSS
 layout: post
-title: Sticky footer, the different solutions
+title: CSS, sticky footer, the different solutions
 ---

+## Sticky footer, the different solutions

+___

 When I began to work on design of websites , I  had problem with the position of my footer.
 Indeed, on some pages, the footer can be on the middle of the page, instead of the bottom.